 A mouthguard covers the teeth and parts of the jawbone in order to prevent injuries of teeth, jawbone, lips, and gums or to reduce the degree of injuries.
-Injuries can occur in martial arts such as boxing, MMA or Muay Thai, as well as in many ball sports such as rugby, football, American football, lacrosse, handball, basketball or hockey.
+Injuries can occur in martial arts such as boxing, MMA or Muay Thai, as well as in many team sports such as rugby, soccer, American football, lacrosse, basketball or hockey.

 How to choose the best mouth guard for MMA or Boxing?